 Mark, Matthew and Luke recall Jesus praying in the garden before his passion; his disciples do not join him, but fall asleep.

 They’re sleeping because the flesh is weak, Mark says.

 They’re sleeping because they can’t keep their eyes open, Matthew says.

 They’re sleeping because of grief, Luke says.

-Facing the weakness of the flesh, death by crucifixion, Jesus doesn’t wave it away in stoic resignation or look to his own power.
+Facing the weakness of the flesh as he faces death, Jesus doesn’t wave it away in stoic resignation or look to his own power.
 “Not my will, but your will be done,” he says.
 Facing the consequences of his mission, the limits of human power, the “form of a slave,” he depends on his Father for the strength he needs.

-In the garden Jesus teaches his disciples how to face trials that come.
+In the garden Jesus teaches his disciples how to face life’s trials.
 He kneels on the ground and humbly looks beyond himself to his Father, “Abba”, who hears him.
 He falls to the ground, trusting his Father’s strength and not his own.
-Troubled and distressed, for an hour’s time he pleads for help. .
+Troubled and distressed, for an hour’s time he simply pleads for help. .

 “He was in such agony and he prayed so fervently that his sweat became like drops of blood falling on the ground.”
 Luke says.
 Then, an angel comes to strengthen him.
 The cup of suffering isn’t taken away; he will drink from it, but it will not crush him.
 God will raise him up.